General information on finances and accessing financial support can be found here:

 - SSE 0345 026 2658

 Haringey Council tax bills were issued on the 9 March for the whole financial year April 2020-March 2021.
-If your financial circumstances have changed or you are struggling with your Council Tax payments please go to www.haringey.gov.uk/council-tax-and-benefits to apply for our Council Tax Reduction Scheme.
+If your financial circumstances have changed or you are struggling with your Council Tax payments you can apply for our Council Tax Reduction Scheme.
 This may reduce your council tax liability.

 Statutory Sick Pay (SSP)

 Statutory sick pay is £94.25 per week.
 It is available for people who are classed as an employee and have been earning an average of £118 a week.
 More information on the definition of employee is available here (external link).
 Agency workers are entitled to sick pay.

 You may get more than statutory sick pay depending on your employer’s sick pay policy.

 You can claim sick pay if you have been advised to self-isolate due to COVID-19.
 If you are not eligible for sick pay, you may be able to apply for Universal Credit.